vicgalle/zero-shot-reward-models/README.md

 # Zero-Shot Reward Models 🎯

-This repository showcases a generic technique to use an instruction-tuned LLM such as 🍮 Flan-T5 as a reward model for RLHF tasks.
+This repository showcases a generic technique to use an instruction-tuned LLM such as 🍮 Flan-T5 as a reward model for RLHF/RLAIF tasks.
 It relies in the [trlx](https://github.com/CarperAI/trlx) library for the PPO implementation.

 ## Explanation